guinp1n/x509-extension/scripts/README.md

 - `-c` Validity period (in days) for client certificates.
 Defaults to `1` day.
 - `-n` Client names (comma-separated list).
 Defaults to `client1,client2`.
 - `-k` Keystore type (JKS or PKCS12).
 Defaults to `JKS`.

+### Output
+The generated certificates and keystores are saved in a directory named `certs_{keystoreType}_{timestamp}`.
+The directory contains:
+* Server keystore
+* Server certificate in PEM and CRT formats
+* Client keystores and truststore
+* CA certificate
+* A readme.txt file summarizing the parameters used.

 ## Examples